jtlapp/electron-affinity/README.md

 2. Wrap that object in an instance of `RelayedError`.
 3. Throw the instance of `RelayedError`.

-If the wrapped object is an instance of a `Error` and you're okay with the window receiving an instance of `Error`, then there is no need for you to do anything further.
+If the wrapped object is an instance of a `Error` and you're okay with the window receiving an instance of `Error`, then there is no need to do anything more.
 However, if you wish to restore the original class, such as for use in `instanceof` checks within a `catch`, you'll need to have a restorer function restore the class.
-(This is the restorer function you pass to `bindMainApi`.)
+(This is the restorer function passed to `bindMainApi`.)

 Here is an example: